 Cross-channel social media promotions

 The best campaigns can be adapted and executed flawlessly across multiple platforms to reach a broader audience.
 Avoid duplication — repurpose and tailor each piece of content for the new platform for best results.
+You can use social media management tools to help!

-- Cross promote big initiatives.
+- Cross-promote big initiatives.
 Sometimes multiple platforms can each be engaged to accomplish a different goal, using the same hashtag or initiative.
 Tidy Cat’s #KittenWeek managed to leverage YouTube, Twitter, and Facebook in one of the biggest successes the brand has ever seen — growing subscribers by 115 percent and garnering 1.5 million views in just ten days.

 - Drive to a promotion on a single platform.
 For a big promotion, tracking on one platform may be best, and you can also increase your cross-platform followings.
 For example, host a big giveaway on Facebook.
 Then tie-in targeted posts on your other platforms to encourage people to follow your Facebook page to enter.